 Because your vehicle engine is electronically controlled by a computer, some control conditions are maintained by power from the battery.
 If you ever disconnect the battery or install a new battery, you must allow the computer to "relearn" its idle conditions before your vehicle will drive properly.
 To begin this process, put the gearshift in P (Park) (automatic transaxle) or Neutral (manual transaxle), set the emergency brake, turn off all the accessories, and start the vehicle.
 Bring the engine to normal operating temperature.
-Allow the manual transaxle to idle for one minute in Neutral.
 Allow the automatic transaxle engine to idle for one minute in N (Neutral) and one minute in D (Drive).
 Perform the previous procedure with the air conditioning (if equipped) on and off (conditions permitting).
 The relearning process will complete automatically as you drive the vehicle.